AEGIS-Project/TEST/README.md

 # TEST
-This is a test organiza
+This is a test organization: The Team consists of Tobias, Fabienne, Tim, Leon, Jakob, Robert, Felix, Johannes